leekaize/supOS-bedrock/README.md

   - [x] Admin Account: Set custom username, password and email.
 Used for supOS frontend and keycloak.
   - [x] Select Apps: Optional containers can be installed through GUI.
   - [x] Installation Logs: Show stages of installation with detailed logs.
+- [ ] GUI for orchestrator interface
+  - [x] Redirect to Keycloak for access
-- [ ] GUI for system update recommendations
+  - [ ] Container version update recommendations
-- [ ] GUI for backup/restore
+  - [ ] Backup/restore functionality

 ## What it does